-Hailed as "the most significant individual contributor to Hawaiian art in the 20th century," Madge Tennent (1889-1972) was born Madeline Grace Cook in Dulwich, England in 1889.
-When she was five she moved with her family to Cape Town, South Africa.
+Hailed as "the most significant individual contributor to Hawaiian art in the 20th century" and "without question the greatest interpreter of the Hawaiian figure," Madge Tennent (1889-1972) was born Madeline Grace Cook in Dulwich, England.
+When she was five, she moved with her family to Cape Town, South Africa.
 At the age of twelve, she entered an art school in Cape Town, and the following year her parents, who recognized and encouraged her talent, moved to Paris to enable Madeline to study there.
 In Paris, she studied figure drawing under William Bouguereau, an experience that laid the technical foundation for her later figural drawings and paintings.
 She and her family subsequently returned to South Africa, and after her marriage in 1915 to Hugh Cowper Tennent, she relocated to his native New Zealand.
 In 1917 they moved to British Samoa, where Tennent started her love affair with the Polynesian people.

 While on leave in Australia, she studied with Julian Ashton “and learned,” she said, “to draw for the very first time."
 Julian Ashton founded the Sydney Art School in 1890.
 He was an ardent disciple of Impressionist painting and claimed to have executed the first plein air landscape in Australia.
 In 1923, the Tennents left Samoa to go to England, stopping in Honolulu en route.
 They were entranced with the Hawaiian Islands and decided to stay.
 In those early years, Madge Tennent helped to support her family by taking commissions to paint and draw portraits of children.
 A friend’s gift of a book on Gauguin set her on an artistic course that lasted 50 years, during which she portrayed Hawaiian women in an innovative style that became increasingly individualized and unique.